-He is part of classic science fiction cinema.
-He first appeared in the movie Forbidden Planet which was released in 1956.
+He is part of classic science-fiction cinema.
+He first appeared in the movie Forbidden Planet, which was released in 1956.
 This was the beginning of his long acting career that spanned several decades.
-It included movies, television shows as well as television commercials.
-Robby the Robot is a movie prop that is part of science fiction movie history.
+It included movies, television shows as well as TV commercials.
+Robby the Robot is a movie prop that is part of science-fiction movie history.

-Robby the Robot was a name first mentioned in pulp magazine stories like the 1935 short story, The Fantastic Island.
+Robby the Robot was a name first mentioned in pulp magazine stories like the 1935 short story The Fantastic Island.
 In this story, a character named Doc Savages uses his mechanical likeness named Robby to confuse his enemies.
-The name was also used in a 1940 Isaac Asimov short story Robbie.
+The name was also used in the 1940 Isaac Asimov short story Robbie.
 It was about a robot created to care for children.
 Tom Swift on The Phantom Satellite was a book published in 1956 by writer Victor Appleton II.
-In the book, Robby is a robot that is four-feet tall and made by Tom Swift Jr, boy inventor.
+In the book, Robby is a robot that is four feet tall and made by Tom Swift Jr, boy inventor.

 One of the problems the studio had with the suit was all the detailed moving parts in the robot's headpiece.
 It was quite loud when powered up.
 When the suit was used during filming, the voice of the robot was done by an actor who was uncredited and off stage.
 The actor would speak the lines into a microphone connected to the robot suit by cable.